-The procedures for constructing and deploying SPME-based samplers were outlined by Zeng et al. (2004).
-Briefly, a typical SPME-based sampler consisted of a glass fiber coated with poly(dimethyl-siloxane; PDMS, 100- $\mu$ m nominal thickness; part no. 57341-U, Supelco, Bellefonte, PA) supported within a 15 x 1.5 cm copper casing with 8-mm holes.
-SPME-based samplers were deployed in August - October 2003, October - November 2003, January - February 2004, and March - April 2004.
-Cleaned sampling devices were attached to a series of 6.4-mm twisted polypropylene rope with stainless steel hose clamps.
-The mooring unit was anchored on the seafloor by two anchor chain links and suspended in the water column with a subsurface float.
+Sample Collection.
+The procedures for constructing and deploying SPME-based samplers were detailed elsewhere (11).
+Briefly, a typical SPME-based sampler consisted of a glass fiber coated with poly(dimethylsiloxane) (PDMS; 100- μ m nominal thickness) (part no. 57341-U; Supelco, Bellefonte, PA) supported within a 15 × 1.5 cm2 copper casing with 8-mm holes.
+The SPME samplers were deployed in August-October 2003, October-November 2003, January-February 2004, and March-April 2004 (Table S1 of the Supporting Information).
+Cleaned sampling devices were attached to a series of 6.4-mm twisted polypropylene ropes with stainless steel hose clamps.
+The mooring unit was anchored on the seafloor by two anchor chain links and, was suspended in the water column with a subsurface float.

-Upon deployment completion, SPME samplers were carefully removed from the moorings.
+Upon completion of deployment, SPME samplers were carefully removed from the moorings.
 The fiber assemblies were detached from the copper casing, and the PDMS-coated fiber tips were rinsed briefly with deionized water before being retracted into the protective sleeves.
-The samplers were placed in aluminum-foil-lined Petri dishes and cooled with dry ice during transport to the laboratory where they were stored at -20°C until analysis.
+The samplers were placed in aluminum-foil-lined Petri dishes and cooled with dry ice during transport to the laboratory where they were stored at -20 °C until analysis.
 Overall, a total of 152 SPME samplers (including four replicates) were recovered and successfully processed, representing a successful sampling rate of 69.4%.